 All businesses must comply with a set of rules and regulations.
 So you should ensure that the business you are about to purchase adheres to these rules and regulations.
 A business that doesn’t comply with these regulations may attract huge fines.

-You may also consider talking to the various stakeholders to determine if there might be changes in the future.
-If there are changes, how will they affect the business?
+You may also consider talking to the various legal stakeholders to determine if there might be changes in the future.
+Like before you buy in Real Estate, actually go and see the new condos in Toronto.
+More than once.
+Or the use of new energy options?
+If there are changes to your energy provider for instance, how will they affect the business?
 What does the changes means in terms of the success and survival of the business?